xdr100/5242_final_project/README.md

-# 5242 Fianl Project (Project 4: the Neural Style Transfer)
+# 5242 Final Project (Project 4: the Neural Style Transfer)

 This project studies the application of Neural Style Transfer, focusing on the synthesis of a style from one image and a content of another image.
 A pre-trained VGG network is utilized to